Rolls-Royce Trent 7000: Development

-In 2015 Rolls-Royce experienced development problems with the Trent 1000 TEN, and had to involve extra resources to support the on-time March 2017 787-10 maiden flight; this led to delays in the Trent 7000 programme.
+In 2015 Rolls-Royce experienced development problems with the Rolls-Royce Trent 1000 TEN, and had to involve extra resources to support the on-time March 2017 Boeing 787-10 maiden flight; this led to delays in the Trent 7000 programme.
 The first pair of engines were shipped to Airbus in June 2017, and the type made its first flight on 19 October 2017 aboard its A330neo application.
 This directly followed a period of ground testing which included altitude, icing, cross-wind, noise and cyclic testing in the USA, and endurance, operability and functional performance testing in the UK.

 As it is based on the Trent 1000, it was feared that it could share its durability problems and that could deter buyers.
 However, Rolls-Royce's CEO Warren East claimed the 7000 was not affected by the Trent 1000 issues.

 The Trent 7000 received its EASA type certification on 20 July 2018, and is certified as a Trent 1000 variant.
 Certification was delayed from the initially planned first quarter of 2017.
 At the time, ETOPS testing was halfway through as 3,000 engine cycles are planned, to be completed by early August.
 The engine was then planned to be disassembled, examined and reported by the end of September, for an ETOPS certification in time for the year-end introduction.

 By August 2018, quantity production was proving to be challenging and in October Rolls-Royce only expected 500 large engines deliveries in 2018, down from 550.
 Rolls-Royce confirmed 10 deliveries by the end of October, below the 30 needed for 15 A330neos deliveries by year-end.

 The A330-900 was initially cleared for 180 min ETOPS with a limitation of 500 engine cycles for the first delivery to TAP Portugal on 26 November.
 Full ETOPS required an EASA approval plan with a 3,000 cycles validation test plus three simulated diversions followed by disassembly and examination before the end of December.
 ETOPS 330 was secured by 20 December.

 In 2019, Rolls-Royce delivered 106 Trent 7000s, up from eight in 2018, while it achieved a 99.9% dispatch reliability.

+In September 2025, the derated versions of the Trent 7000 were introduced and certified by EASA.